Latter Rain (post–World War II movement)

 The Latter Rain Movement had its beginnings in the years following World War II and was contemporary with the evangelical awakening led by Billy Graham, as well as with the Healing Revival of Oral Roberts, Jack Coe, and William Branham.
-In the fall of 1947, several leaders of the small Pentecostal Sharon Orphanage and Schools in North Battleford, Saskatchewan, were inspired to begin a period of intense fasting and prayer for "outpourings of the Holy Spirit" after visiting one of Branham's healing campaigns in Vancouver, B.C.
-Canada.
+In the fall of 1947, several leaders of the small Pentecostal Sharon Orphanage and Schools in North Battleford, Saskatchewan, were inspired to begin a period of intense fasting and prayer for "outpourings of the Holy Spirit" after visiting one of Branham's healing campaigns in Vancouver, British Columbia, Canada.
 After weeks of fasting and prayer, the participants had ecstatic experiences and reported miracles.
 Later that year, groups organized large revival events, and news quickly swept across Canada and the United States, influencing many Pentecostal believers.
 The movement was deeply influenced by British Israelism and many of the movement's doctrines, including their interpretation of the "Latter Rain" prophecy, were based on parallels drawn between the church and Israel based on British Israel ideology.

 Joseph Mattsson-Boze was an important leader of the movement and helped organize many revival conventions.
 He publicized the Latter Rain movement and its leaders in his Herald of Faith magazine in the 1950s and 1960s.
 Boze was instrumental in bringing the Independent Assemblies of God in the revival.
 The IAoG were key supporters of the Latter Rain movement and provided an early framework for the movement which emphasized the independence of the local church and opposed complex denominational structures.
 As the revival died down after a few years, those who had been swayed by the doctrine formed various loosely affiliated groups.
 William Branham, Ern Baxter, Sam Fife, John Robert Stevens, Paul Cain, Emanuele Cannistraci, Dick Iverson, Kevin Conner, Dick Benjamin, Leonard Fox, Violet Kitely, Reg Lazelle, David Schoch, George Evans, Charlotte Baker, Fuchsia Pickett, Jim Watt and others, were prominent ministries that influenced and were influenced by the Latter Rain.

 The Latter Rain strongly emphasized relational networks over denominational structures.
 Latter Rain emphases are some of the most noticeable differences between Pentecostals and Charismatics, as delineated, for example, by the Assemblies of God USA in their 2000 position paper on end time revival.
 The Latter Rain movement was rejected by classical Pentecostal denominations.
 The broader Pentecostal movement began to strongly reject elements of the Latter Rain movement starting in the early 1950s, which caused significant discord and confrontations between participants in the Latter Rain and the leadership of older Pentecostal groups.
 The term Latter Rain increasingly became a pejorative label among the broader Pentecostal movement; therefore, many ministers who were influenced by the movement became reluctant to share their connections to the movement.
 Much of the movement, along with elements of the Healing Revival, integrated into parts of the larger Charismatic movement.